eelcovv/cbsodata/README.rst

     >>> stat_line = StatLineTable(table_id="84410NED")

-This loads the statline data from the survey 'ICT-usage of companies for varying company size class', which can be found here:  OpenDATAICT_
+This loads the statline data from the survey 'ICT-usage of companies for varying company size class'.
+The StatLine table can be found here:  OpenDATAICT_

 A typical statline table is organised into 'modules' (questions belonging to one topic), 'submodules', and questions.
 One question can again contain several options.
 We can inspect